-Bistro du Midi: Overlooking the Boston Public Gardens from its second story location, this upscale dining spot’s decor captures the essence of the Midi region of France.
-On warm afternoons, sidewalk café tables set the mood for a bit of Parisian-style people watching.
-Upstairs, original Renoir and Miro art works add French elegance to the candle lighted dining room that spreads its windows open to verdant views of the gardens.
-Dining tables are dressed with white linen table cloths and Riedel stemware.
+Bistro du Midi: Overlooking the Boston Public Gardens from its second-story location, this upscale dining spot’s decor captures the essence of the Midi region of France.
+On warm afternoons, sidewalk café tables set the mood for a bit of Parisian-style people-watching.
+Upstairs, original Renoir and Miro artworks add French elegance to the candle-lighted dining room that spreads its windows open to verdant views of the gardens.
+Dining tables are dressed with white linen tablecloths and Riedel stemware.
 The menu, by Executive Chef Robert Sisca, serves authentic Provencal cuisine complimented by Head Sommelier Todd Lipman’s impressive wine selections.
 Look for seasonal dishes highlighting local ingredients.
 Favoring the bistro’s seafood dishes, I chatted with sommelier Todd who described the wines very knowledgeably.
 I found his recommendations paired perfectly with each course.
 After dinner, we walked through the public gardens past time-worn sculptures and a tree-sheltered fountain.
-It was a perfect finale to the evening.
+It was a perfect finale for the evening.
 Dining tips: Because the divine chocolate soufflé takes time, order it at the beginning of your meal.
 This is a great spot for dinner before a nearby theater or opera performance.
 Join Bistro du Midi for an evening of exploring Marchesi di Barolo’s wines with Anna Abbona, the estate’s fifth-generation proprietor, and compliment them alongside a decadent, four-course dinner from Executive Chef Robert Sisca.

 WINE EVENTS AT BISTRO DU MIDI: Every month Head Sommelier, Todd Lipman, invites some of the world’s top wineries to showcase their wines at Bistro du Midi.